 From 1995-1998, John was a middle school teacher at the Nativity Mission School, which served low income Latino boys living on the Lower East Side of Manhattan, and then at the Boston Renaissance Charter School, where he also coached the school’s first girls' basketball team.
 From 2001 - 2007, John worked as an attorney at Ropes & Gray LLP and Hanify & King P.C.

-Before her time at City Hall, Ann had twenty years of experience in education and youth development at various organizations on the East Coast.
+Prior to her time at City Hall, Ann had twenty years of experience in education and youth development at various organizations on the East Coast.
 She worked with children ages 7-17 and their families and teachers through classroom-based and enrichment programs.
-These included LEAP in New Haven, the West End House Boys & Girls Club and the Network for Teaching Entrepreneurship in Boston, and the Close Up Foundation and the Student Conservation Association in Washington, DC.
 She has also provided independent consulting to various education organizations in Boston, including Countdown to Kindergarten, the Mayor’s Office, the Boston Teacher Residency, and district and charter schools engaged in projects with the Boston Compact initiative.

 Ann earned an undergraduate degree in History and Political Science from Quinnipiac University and a master’s degree from the Harvard Graduate School of Education.
-Ann is the chair of the governing board of the Lee Academy Pilot School, a Boston Public School in Dorchester, where she lives with her husband, Jonathan Ablett, their two daughters, and Scout the dog.
+Ann served as chair of the governing board of the Lee Academy Pilot School, a Boston Public School in Dorchester, where she lives with her husband, Jonathan Ablett, their two daughters, and Scout the dog.

 1647 provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, sexual orientation, or gender identity.
 In addition to federal law requirements, 1647 complies with applicable state and local laws governing nondiscrimination in employment.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.